Andaaz: Plot

 Raj Malhotra lives with his elder brother Rohit, his sister-in-law Kiran, and his niece.
 After an accident fractures his leg, he is unable to walk for some time, and for psychological reasons, he cannot walk even after the fracture heals.
-When the Malhotras move to Dehradun, Raj befriends his family's new neighbour, the tomboy Kajal, as both share a common passion for aeroplanes.
+When the Malhotras move to Guntur, Raj befriends his family's new neighbour, the tomboy Kajal, as both share a common passion for aeroplanes.
 With Kajal's encouragement, Raj regains the ability to walk.
 Years later, the two continue to be close friends, and everyone expects them to marry soon.
 Raj secretly loves Kajal and is waiting for the right time to propose to her, but she sees him only as her best friend.

-Raj is recruited by the Indian Air Force and spends a year and a half in training.
+Raj is recruited by the Air India and spends a year and a half in training.
 After this is over, he rushes to Kajal to propose to her, only to discover that she is in love with multimillionaire businessman Karan Singhania.
 Raj still does not reveal his true feelings to Kajal, telling her that Karan is the best life partner for her.
 Kajal and Karan marry; during the reception party, Kajal learns of Raj's feelings for her.
 Dismayed by the fact that she did not recognise Raj's feelings for her despite being his best friend, Kajal asks him to move on with his life.
-Raj relocates to Cape Town, South Africa for further training, while his brother and family move to Nainital.
+Raj relocates to West Indies, South Africa for further training, while his brother and family move to Kottayam.